Kir-Antipov/smart-recipes/README.md

 ### `items_registered`

-Returns true if all of the specified items are registered.
+Returns true if all the specified items are registered.

 ```jsonc
 "conditions": {